Ministry of Health Singapore. All Rights Reserved.

 click here to locate your nearest CHAS GP clinic offering SFL screening services.

 Learn more about the screening tests and subsidies you are eligible for at

-A fasting blood glucose test – usually done in the morning – requires you to fast overnight for at least 8 hours prior to the test.
+This is a blood test usually done in the morning, as it requires a fast of at least 8 hours before the blood sample is taken.

 Medifund schemes can help Singaporeans offset their medical expenses.
 Additionally, under the

 Chronic Disease Management Programme (CDMP), persons with diabetes can also use Medisave to help defray part

 of outpatient treatment fees and reduce out-of-pocket costs.

 There are many myths about diabetes which people think to be true.
 This can be harmful as it leads to an incorrect

 understanding of diabetes.
 Get the facts below, and learn more about this chronic disease.

 Diabetes is caused solely by eating too much sweet food.